 We believe that to treat addiction, you must together treat the body for physical symptoms and the mind for behavioral triggers.
 Physical and mental withdrawal symptoms may last after over a year of sobriety.
 Some physical symptoms may include nausea, exhaustion, seizures, joint aches, increased sweating, hot flashes, muscle spasms, and headaches.
 Some mental withdrawal symptoms include severe cravings, depression, anxiety, drug-induced psychosis, or an inability to fall or stay asleep.

-We create a unique treatment plan and relapse prevention plan that includes:
+Ahwatukee Health and Recovery creates a unique treatment plan and relapse prevention plan that includes:

 In home detoxification